Why Africa is Behind, Revisited

 The presence of vast African mineral wealth is a mixed advantage4.
 Such wealth may foster wars to control it, as in the Republic of the Congo and Angola.
 Mineral wealth depends upon technology to maximize it, and generally natural resources are shipped for development to nations outside of Africa, such as China.
 Sowell is the first person I’ve read to state that difficult environments develop cultural qualities that can be a long-term advantage, something I’ve believed5.
 Africa did not force people to survive lethal cold, for example.
 Africans survived as hunter-gatherers over millennia.
 While they were expert in controlling their environment through a multitude of technological inventions, they did not exploit resources that Western nations did, through the application of science to their environments6.
 In Africa today, more importance is placed upon wisdom gained by experience than upon formal education, putting Africa further behind7.

 The geography of Africa has exacerbated the human tendency toward ethnocentricity—that We are the people!
-Due to the lack of Rapids on the Victoria Nile, Ugandaanimal or river transport in sub-Saharan Africa, as well as the physical barrier that rivers and forests present, peoples have resisted mixing, and have developed their own languages8.
+Due to the lack of animal or river transport in sub-Saharan Africa, as well as the physical barrier that rivers and forests present, peoples have resisted mixing, and have developed their own languages8.
 Africa has 13 percent of earth’s population, but 30 percent of global living languages9.
 Trade has suffered and the tribe has commanded more loyalty than the nation10.
 Further, colonial powers created nations that did not follow tribal lines, in order to divide and conquer--only three African nations are ethnically uniform11.
 When colonizers left, tribes vied for leadership12.
 Unsurprisingly, East and West Africa score highly on collectivism in attitude surveys, where preference for one’s in-group is normal and considered ethical13.
 Herder tribes, such as found in East Africa and S. Sudan, have “strong out-group suspicion”, since their wealth is mobile and can be taken with force14.
 The Nuer/Dinka inter-generational mutual cattle-raiding forms the background of current hostilities in S. Sudan.
 Here is a worldview predisposed to fragmentation and hostility, rampant in Africa, and illustrated by national genocides, as in Rwanda.
 Add to this the proximity of Christians and Muslims, and predispositions have been inflamed, as Boko Haram atrocities in Nigeria, and Christian/Muslim fighting in the Central African Republic attest.

 An unbiblical worldview is evident in African politics.
 Instead of servant-leadership is a Big Man (chief) mentality.
 Those succeeding to high office often use it for personal and tribal gain.
 Infant democracy often becomes mature kleptocracy—leadership by thieves.
 Nigerian rulers stole approximately 370 billion dollars of oil income by 200515.
 Fourteen African nations are perceived to be even more corrupt than Nigeria16!
 Between 1970 and 2009, 1.8 trillion dollars illicitly flowed out of Africa, money generally from criminal activities17.
 African leaders often are, or hope to be, president-for-life (think Robert Mugabe at 90), further entrenching systems.
 Theft of public funds results in less services for citizens, including poorer transportation, education, health systems, communications, etc.